ionos-cloud/ionosctl/docs/commands/k8snodepool/README.md

 ## Description

-The sub-commands of `ionosctl k8s-nodepool` allow you to list, get, create, update, delete K8s NodePools.
+The sub-commands of `ionosctl k8s-nodepool` allow you to list, get, create, update, delete Kubernetes NodePools.

 ## Options